 Mistakes to Avoid When Training for a Half Marathon

-A lot of runners make the following mistakes when training for their first half marathon event:
+A lot of runners make the following mistakes when training for their first half marathon race:

 1. Running the bulk of your weekly mileage in one session